 Fox’s U-Bet Chocolate Syrup

-The Egg Chocolate or the Chocolate Milk Shake from the late 1800s was a very popular drink at the soda fountain, starting from the mid-1880s.
-Traditionally, all “;milk-shakes” were made with a whole egg and heavy cream or ice cream.
-The egg and sweet cream came out when the price wars ramped up, especially after the US government directly taxed soda fountain beverages in 1919 as part of the measures to recoup the costs of the Great War.
+The Egg Chocolate or the Chocolate Milk Shake from the late 1800s was a very popular drink at the soda fountain, starting from 1886.
+Traditionally, a milkshake was just flavoured milk shaken vigorously.
+As for the Egg Cream, the egg and sweet cream were removed when the price wars ramped up, especially after the US government directly taxed soda fountain beverages in 1919 as part of the measures to recoup the costs of the Great War.
 The proper classification for the New York Egg Cream is a Cream Soda or milk soda.